 Carpet beetles may be found more frequently in upper rooms of warm houses where they often originate from the nests of birds such as house sparrows located under the eaves.

-MothPrevention.com - The UK's Widest Range for Moth and Carpet Beetle Control
+MothPrevention.com - The UK's Widest Range for Moth Control.

-See below for effective products to deal with carpet beetles - without the expense of professional pest controllers and backed with our Unique 100% Satisfaction Guarantee!
+See below for our range of effective products to deal with carpet beetles - without the expense of professional pest controllers and backed by our unique 100% Satisfaction Guarantee!